wooorm/textom/Readme.md

 **TextOM** provides an object model for natural language in JavaScript.
 No dependencies.
 NodeJS, and the browser.
 Lots of tests (280+), including 640+ assertions.
 100% coverage.

-Note: This project is **not** a parser for natural language, its rather the core that lies underneath such a parser.
-Its like a simplified and modified version of the DOM, without any parsing capabilities.
-For parsing capabilities, see [parse-english](https://github.com/wooorm/parse-english "Parse English")—build on top of this module.
+Note: This project is **not** a parser for natural language, or an extensible system for analysing and manipulating natural language, its rather the core that lies underneath such systems.
+Its like a simplified and modified version of the DOM, without any parsing capabilities, for natural language.
+If you need the above-mentioned functionalities, use the following project—both build on top of this module.

+* For parsing capabilities, see [parse-english](https://github.com/wooorm/parse-english "Parse English");
+* For a pluggable system for analysing and manipulating, see [retext](https://github.com/wooorm/retext "Retext").

 ## Installation